defnedilbaz/defnedilbaz.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Defne Dilbaz
-banner_subtitle: Electrical and Computer Engineering student at the University of Toronto.
-Passionate about computer hardware and quantum computing.
+banner_subtitle: Electrical and Computer at Intel Corporation.
+University of Toronto Electrical and Computer Engineering Grad 2022.
+Minors in Engineering Business, Mechatronics and Robotics; and a Certificate in AI.
 background_image: /images/toronto_background.jpg

 # all of the following variables are optional -----------------